 - don’t carry around lots of cash – only take what you need for each day or night

-Lastly, it sounds obvious but don’t accept anything for anyone you don’t know.
+Don’t accept anything for anyone you don’t know.
 Be wary of strangers approaching you.
-If you feel uncomfortable speak to your holiday rep, hotel, nearest embassy or the local police.
+If you feel uncomfortable, speak to your holiday rep, hotel, nearest embassy or the local police.